 Physique, Fitness, Fat Loss and Performance on the Carnivore Diet

-If your concern is short term fat loss, I think there are better strategies.
+Warning: If your concern, your #1 priority, is short term fat loss, I think there are better strategies.

-Not until someone is adapted and healed do I recommend any kind of tinkering to the standard Carnivore Protocol.
+I don’t recommend any kind of tinkering to the Carnivore Diet until you are adapted and healed.
 For some people this takes 3-6 months, for other it can take years depending on the damage done.

 That said, I like to get very lean on an occasion.
 I like to bulk on an occasion.
 I want to perform my best.